 Analyse Your Business Structure and Culture

-Before you start thinking about the type of candidate you want and need to make your business exit strategy a success, it can be useful to first consider your current business structure and culture.
+Before you start thinking about the type of candidate you want and need to make your business exit strategy a success, it can be useful to first consider the culture of an organisation.

 This includes features of your company such as size, hierarchy, ethos, environment, working culture etc. These factors have a considerable effect on your hiring process and desired result.
 It’s important to understand before the hiring process starts exactly what kind of candidate would thrive in the position you’re offering, otherwise you risk hiring someone who on paper sounds right for the job, but ends up not being the right fit for your business’ structure or working environment.